Home > Web Developer Courses

 - Executing SQL Calls

-"The course was very good and has given me the grounding knowledge to continue improving..." - Peter @ Shilling Ltd
+"The flexibility to deviate at anytime to something more applicable to individuals on the course. - The course was very good and has given me the grounding knowledge to continue improving with these two programming langauges." - Peter @ Shilling Ltd

 Bjorn has had a very special interest in software development ever since writing his first programs in Basic on the TRS-80 back in the early 80s.
 With experience writing code in everything from M68000 assembler to PHP, he has worked as both a freelance developer and as a software development team leader.